kckl/FantasyApp/README.md

 Saved league to file

 #### Phase 4: Task 3
 - There is a fair bit of duplicated code in the GUI classes, such as ViewLeaguePanel and ViewTeamPanel.
-Instead, I could introduce a new abstract class and have the ViewLeaguePanel and ViewTeamPanel classes extend this class instead.
+Instead, I could introduce a new abstract class (Eg. Panel) and have the ViewLeaguePanel and ViewTeamPanel classes extend this class instead.
 This way, each time I want to create a new panel for my GUI, I can extend this new class instead of duplicating a lot of the code.
 - Make all of my methods robust.
 Eg. ViewLeaguePanel.selectTeamPopUp() could be made robust so that the requires clause is not necessary.
--
+- Implement the observer pattern where SettingsPanel, ViewLeaguePanel, and ViewTeamPanel classes implements Java's Observer interface.
+League, Player, and Team are the subject that extends Observable.